Approved by the President

 6.3 Cardholder data should not be stored electronically.

-6.4 Credit Card Transactions over the College WiFi network is forbidden.
+6.4 Credit Card Transactions over the campus WiFi network is forbidden.

 - 7. Delivery of Transaction Documents to Student Accounts (for staff at peripheral locations)